Idaho National Laboratory: Test Area North

 In 1949, an area of the fringe of the NRTS property named "Test Area North", or TAN, was developed by the U.S. Air Force and the Atomic Energy Commission to support the Aircraft Nuclear Propulsion program's attempt to develop a nuclear-powered aircraft.
 The program's Heat Transfer Reactor Experiments (HTRE) were conducted here in 1955 by contractor General Electric, and were a series of tests to develop a system of transferring reactor-heated air to a modified General Electric J47 jet engine.
 The planned aircraft, the Convair X-6, was to be test flown at TAN, and a large hangar with radiation shielding was built on the site.
 The program was cancelled, however, before the accompanying 15000 ft runway could be built.

 Naval Reactors Facility (NRF)

 In the early 1950s, the very first full-scale prototype nuclear plant for shipboard use, called S1W Prototype, was constructed to test the feasibility of using nuclear power aboard submarines.
 It was the predecessor to a similar nuclear plant of S2W design installed in the first nuclear-powered ship, the submarine USS Nautilus (SSN-571).
 Later, two more prototype plant facilities, A1W and S5G, were built at this location called the Naval Reactors Facility (NRF for short).
-There is also an Expended Core Facility (ECF for short) also at NRF as well as administrative buildings/facilities.
+There is also an Expended Core Facility (ECF for short) also at NRF and administrative buildings/facilities.
 NRF's chemistry lab was located at the S1W prototype.
 By now, the prototype plants for shipboard use development have been shut down.
 Only the Expended Core Facility / Dry Storage Area is in use.